italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

 When the flow is Cross Device, the user-agent needs to check the session status to the endpoint made available by Relying Party (status endpoint).
 This check MAY be implemented in the form of JavaScript code, within the page that shows the QRCode, then the user-agent checks the status with a polling strategy in seconds or a push strategy (eg: web socket).

-Since the QRcode page and the status endpoint are implemented by the Relying Party, it is under its responsability the implementation details of this solution, since it is related to the Relying Party's internal API.
+Since the QRcode page and the status endpoint are implemented by the Relying Party, it is under the Relying Party responsability the implementation details of this solution, since it is related to the Relying Party's internal API.
+However, the text below offers an implementation solution.

-The Relying Party MUST bind the request of the user-agent, with a Secure and HttpOnly session cookie, with the issued request.
+The Relying Party MUST bind the request of the user-agent, with a session cookie marked as ``Secure`` and ``HttpOnly`` , with the issued request.
 The request url SHOULD include a parameter with a random value.
 The HTTP response returned by this specialized endpoint MAY contain the HTTP status codes listed below:

 * **201 Created**.
 The signed Request Object was issued by the Relying Party that waits to be downloaded by the Wallet Instance at the **request_uri** endpoint.
 * **202 Accepted**.
 This response is given when the signed Request Object was obtained by the Wallet Instance.